The 20 Best Alternating Hemiplegia of Childhood Doctors Near Me in Oregon, US

 English

-John Nutt is a Neurologist in Portland, Oregon.
+John Nutt is a Neurologist practicing medicine in Portland, Oregon.
 Dr. Nutt is rated as an Experienced provider by MediFind in the treatment of Alternating Hemiplegia of Childhood.
-His top areas of expertise are Parkinson's Disease, Movement Disorders, Drug Induced Dyskinesia, Camptocormism, and Deep Brain Stimulation.
-Dr. Nutt is currently accepting new patients.
+He is also highly rated in 3 other conditions, according to our data.
+His clinical expertise encompasses Parkinson's Disease, Movement Disorders, Drug Induced Dyskinesia, Camptocormism, and Deep Brain Stimulation.

 Experienced in Alternating Hemiplegia of Childhood